 Despite the change, Macs remain a closed platform, controlled by Apple, which develops both computers and the operating system.
 Of course much is outsourced, and many companies develop software and accessories, but as Apple has to keep track of everything and develop a lot on their own, the cost of the Mac ends up being higher than that of PCs.

-In the early 80s, competition was fierce, and many felt that the Apple model would prevail, but that’s not what happened.
-Within the history of computing we have many stories that show that open standards almost always prevail.
-An environment where there are several companies competing with one another, promotes the development of better products, which creates a greater demand and, because of economies of scale, allows lower prices.
+In the early 80s, the competition was fierce, and many felt that the Apple model would prevail, but that’s not what happened.
+Within the history of computing, we have many stories that show that open standards almost always prevail.
+An environment where there are several companies competing with one another promotes the development of better products, which creates greater demand and, because of economies of scale, allows lower prices.

 As the computers have a PC open architecture, several different manufacturers can participate and develop their own components based on standards already set.
 There is a huge list of components compatible with each other, which allows us to choose the best options among various brands and models of components.